Meet the team

 Originally, we worked with Irish people intending to emigrate.
 In recent years, our work has expanded to include emigrants who are returning home as well as new migrants coming to Ireland.
 Our service is open to anyone, but we pay particular attention to supporting those who are marginalised or in vulnerable situations.
 We work closely with Crosscare’s homeless and community support projects to provide a wide-range of supports to those using our service.

-We are aligned with Crosscare's vision of society where all people have the opportunity to fulfil their potential and Crosscare's core values of love, respect and excellence.
+We are aligned with Crosscare's vision of a society where all people have the opportunity to fulfil their potential and Crosscare's core values of love, respect and excellence.
 Our mission is to provide innovative and relevant services to those most in need regardless of their ethnicity, nationality, religion, beliefs or sexual identity.

 We aim to provide a quality information and advocacy service to enable people involved in a migration experience, especially those in vulnerable circumstances, make informed choices and access their rights.
 We also aim, through our engagement with the people who use our service and in collaboration with others, to effect positive change in migration related policy